mia-platform/lc39/docs/main-entrypoint.md

 is `statusOK` that contains a boolean; `true` for returning a `200` response and `false` for returning `503`.
 Additionally you can add any property you want and it will be appended to the response.
 If you add the `name` and/or `version` key your value will override the default ones that will be parsed from `package.json`.
-Both of these entpoint conform to the JSON schema that you can find [here][status-routes-schema].
+Both of these endpoints conform to the JSON schema that you can find [here][status-routes-schema].

 **BE AWARE**
 Both of this endpoints are set to permanently run on log level `silent` for decreasing the amount of noise in the